Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Equilibrium Analysis of the RAT Mechanism

 \begin{itemize} \item \textbf{If the validator chooses to be Online (\textsf{On}):} They incur cost $c_v = c_m \pi_v = c_m \cdot 1 = c_m$.
 If the proposer is fraudulent (probability $1-\pi_p$), they receive an expected reward share $r_v^* = r_v / (1 + (N-1)\pi_v)$ for detecting fraud.

-\item \textbf{If the validator chooses to be Offline (\textsf{Off}):} They do not incur any operational cost ($c_v=c_m \pi_v = c_m \cdot 0 = 0$).
-They face a probability $\pi_a/N$ of being selected for an Attention Test and incurring penalty $c_{\text{off}}$ if they fail (regardless of proposer's action in this baseline model).
-If the proposer is fraudulent and the fraud is not detected by any other validator (probability $(1-\pi_v)^{N-1}$), they incur penalty $C_{\text{fail}}$. \end{itemize} The overall expected utility for a validator choosing to be online with probability $\pi_v$ (their own choice) is:
+\item \textbf{If the validator chooses to be Offline (\textsf{Off}):} They do not incur any operational cost ($c_v = c_m \pi_v = c_m \cdot 0 = 0$).
+They face a probability $\pi_a/N$ of being selected for an attention test and incur the slashing penalty $S$ if they fail the test by \textsc{timeout}, regardless of the proposer’s action in this baseline model.
+If the proposer is fraudulent and the fraud is not detected by any other validator (probability $(1-\pi_v)^{N-1}$)\footnote{This independence-based estimate can differ in real-world deployments if validators’ online/offline choices are correlated (e.g., due to colocation or spot pricing).
+In that case, $(1-\pi_v)^{N-1}$ should be read as a baseline (best-case) approximation.}, they incur penalty $C_{\text{fail}}$.

+\end{itemize} The overall expected utility for a validator choosing to be online with probability $\pi_v$ (their own choice) is: